 SEES is founded on the principle of improving secondary school student's career prospects; re-framing employability into a fun challenge, we build confidence and encourage a growth mindset.

 In 2019, we delivered workshops on sustainability, employability and entrepreneurship in schools (hence the name SEES); however, due to the pandemic we decided to pivot to focus on employability.

-We also decided to target youth groups instead of schools to allow us to focus on more disadvantaged members of the community as well as to avoid the strict timetable/curriculum limitations which schools have, especially since the new term began.
+Targeting youth groups instead of schools enabled us to focus more on disadvantaged members of the community, as well as overcome the challenge of schools timetable/curriculum.
+All of this through a brand new online package!

 TakeCare began after conducting a needs assessment with Rainbow Parent Carer’s forum.
 Our initial aim was to provide a door-to-door laundry service to primary care givers, once a week.
 Once we got in touch with Rainbow, they agreed to a focus group meeting with us.
 When we pitched the laundry idea, the parents were not as interested as we had hoped, instead they suggested a project which would help them unwind and get pampered as a way of improving their well-being.
 The consensus was that the parents rarely get time away from their children and/or responsibilities so this would be something for them to help them de-stress.

 Before the pandemic, we made plans to get in contact with mobile beauticians so that the carers could get a weekly pampering.
 While attempting to map out the logistics and sustainability plans for this idea, the country was now under lockdown.
 Understandably, this was a very trying time for the carers.
 So, we organised a virtual session with a psychologist (in partnership with an Enactus team in India) to help the carers deal with stress management.
 Unfortunately, due to the stress they were all under, Rainbow had to cancel the event.

 This gave us the idea that we should focus on more virtual events moving forward.